frisoft01/opsi-docker-adv/README.md

 `MYSQL_ROOT_PASSWORD`, `MYSQL_PASSWORD`, `REDIS_PASSWORD`, `GF_SECURITY_ADMIN_PASSWORD` and `OPSI_ADMIN_PASSWORD`.
 The root account has no password set.
 If needed, it is possible to set the root password via `OPSI_ROOT_PASSWORD`.

+As alternative, you can use docker-compose-env.yml.
+In this compose-file ale all variables are outsourced in a environment-file.
+You must change the necessary values ​​in the opsi-server.env file before starting the server.

 ## Helper script
-There are helper scripts called `opsi-server.sh` and `opsi-server.ps1` that can be used to simplify container handling.
+There are helper scripts called `opsi-server.sh` and `opsi-server.ps1` that can be used to simplify container handling. (not for
+Server with environment file, this version are only start from the commandline)

 In a Linux or macOS environment, open a terminal and make sure that the help script is executable (`chmod +x opsi-server.sh`).
 Now run `./opsi-server.sh` to display the help text of the script.
 In a Windows environment, open a terminal with Powershell and run `.\opsi-server.ps1`.

+## Preparations
+You must build the necessary image for opsi 4.3 from the command line with this comman `docker build -t opsi-arm:4.3-testing .`

-## Usage as opsi config-server
+## Usage as opsi config-server (with helper script)
 - Adapt the docker-compose.yml to your needs regarding network and volumes.
 - Set the variable `OPSI_HOST_ROLE` to `configserver`.
 - Set the values for `hostname` and `domainname` to reflect your environment.
 The resulting FQDN must resolve to the external address of the container.
 - Start all services with `./opsi-server.sh start` / `.\opsi-server.ps1 start`.
+- You can see the containers status using `./opsi-server.sh status` / `.\opsi-server.ps1 status`.
+- The container logs are available via `./opsi-server.sh logs` / `.\opsi-server.ps1 logs`.

+## Usage as opsi config-server (with env-file)
+- Adapt the opsi-docker.env to your needs regarding passwords, additional users, network and volumes.
+- Set the variable `OPSI_HOST_ROLE` to `configserver`.
+- Set the values for `hostname` and `domainname` to reflect your environment.
+- all other necessary values ​​are self-explanatory The resulting FQDN must resolve to the external address of the container.
+- Start all services with `docker compose -f docker-compose-env.yml --env-file opsi-docker.env up` for debugging for production, add a `-d` at the end of the command
 - You can see the containers status using `./opsi-server.sh status` / `.\opsi-server.ps1 status`.
 - The container logs are available via `./opsi-server.sh logs` / `.\opsi-server.ps1 logs`.